Battle of Mons: Morning

 At dawn on 23 August, a German artillery bombardment began on the British lines; throughout the day the Germans concentrated on the British at the salient formed by the loop in the canal.
 At 9:00 a.m., the first German infantry assault began, with the Germans attempting to force their way across four bridges that crossed the canal at the salient.
 Four German battalions attacked the Nimy bridge, which was defended by a company of the 4th Battalion, Royal Fusiliers and a machine-gun section led by Lieutenant Maurice Dease.
 Advancing at first in close column, "parade ground formation", the Germans made easy targets for the riflemen, who hit German soldiers at over 1000 yd, mowing them down by rifle, machine-gun and artillery fire.
 So heavy was the British rifle fire throughout the battle that some Germans thought they were facing batteries of machine-guns.

 The German attack was a costly failure and the Germans switched to an open formation and attacked again.
 This attack was more successful, as the looser formation made it harder for the Irish to inflict casualties rapidly.
 The outnumbered defenders were soon hard-pressed to defend the canal crossings and the Royal Irish Fusiliers at the Nimy and Ghlin bridges only held on with piecemeal reinforcement and the exceptional bravery of two of the battalion machine-gunners.
 At the Nimy bridge, Dease took control of his machine gun after the rest of the section had been killed or wounded and fired the weapon, despite being shot several times.
 After a fifth wound he was evacuated to the battalion aid station, where he died.

-Private Sidney Godley took over and covered the Fusilier retreat at the end of the battle but when it was his time to retreat he disabled the gun by throwing parts into the canal then surrendered.
+Private Sidney Godley took over and covered the fusilier retreat at the end of the battle but when it was his time to retreat he disabled the gun by throwing parts into the canal then surrendered.
 Dease and Godley were awarded the Victoria Cross, the first awards of the First World War.
 An equally brave attempt was made by Captain Theodore Wright of the Royal Engineers, who attempted to blow up five of the bridges that crossed the canal in a three mile run.
 He managed to destroy the Jemappes pass but while setting up charges at Mariette he was struck in the head by a projectile fragment and had to retreat.
 Having retreated for a small while, he nonetheless tried again protected by the cover fire of the Northumberland Fusiliers.
 However, he slipped and fell in the canal, being saved by a comrade and forced to give up the whole endeavour.
 For this action he was also awarded a Victoria Cross.
-Theodore Wright would be killed in action the following month at Vailly.
+Wright would be killed in action the following month at Vailly.